Cheap & Healthy Grocery List for College Student Athletes

 • Butter

 Eggs are a great non-meat protein source, perfect for breakfast!
+These are also more shelf-stable than meats so stock up when they are BOGO or on-sale.

 • Look for large, grade-A eggs (the blue carton).